escaladesports/zygote-gateway-v2/README.md

 ## Environment Variables

-Environment variables are (by default) managed through 2 .env files. `.env-production` is used for the production stage only, while `.env` is used for all other stages, include local invocations.
-While this method has some issues with collaboration on environment, it's preferable over [committing your secure credentials to config files](https://12factor.net/config).
+Environment variables are (by default) managed through the `env.js` file.
+Create an encryption key in a `envdotjs-key` file at the root of your project.
+Any time you make a change the the `env.js` file, make sure you run `yarn encrypt` after.
+Only the `env.js.enc` and `envdotjs-key` files will be uploaded to AWS. `env.js` will not get uploaded and will not be checked into .git.
+So always encrypt after altering the environment file.

 ## Deployment